 Tax-exempt municipal bonds allow LPPC members to provide electricity, fuel and supplies that keep energy prices stable for their consumers.

-As Congress considers follow-up tax legislation to the “Tax Cuts and Jobs Act of 2017,” it is imperative that tax-exempt financing (i.e., the exclusion of interest on state and municipal bonds from taxable income) continues to be preserved.
-Any future tax legislation should also restore the ability to use advanced refunding.
-Advanced refunding is an important tool for municipal entities to lower borrowing costs associated with infrastructure development, which results in lower electric rates in the communities that we serve.
-Additional financing tools (i.e., direct pay bonds not subject to sequestration) and comparability on energy tax incentives with tax-paying project developers will also be pursued.
+As the Administration and Congress follow-up on the “Tax Cuts and Jobs Act of 2017,” it is imperative that tax-exempt financing (i.e., the exclusion of interest on state and municipal bonds from taxable income) continues to be preserved.
+Any future tax legislation should also restore the ability to issue tax-exempt advance refunding bonds.
+Advance refunding is an important tool for municipal utilities to lower borrowing costs associated with infrastructure development, which results in lower electric rates in the communities that we serve.
+Additional financing tools (i.e., direct pay bonds not subject to sequestration) and comparability on energy tax incentives will also be pursued.

 Eliminate Undue Restrictions on Use of Tax-exempt Financing for Public Power Infrastructure Investment

 Restrictions in section 141(b) of the Internal Revenue Code concerning “private use” are outdated.
-Congress should update the tax code addressing private use restrictions and the unnecessarily restrictive limitations on the use of tax-exempt financing for public power facility investment.
-As Congress takes up tax issues in energy or infrastructure legislation, LPPC will seek to reduce counterproductive limitations on public power financing.
+The Treasury Department and Congress should update the tax code and regulations addressing private use restrictions to remove unnecessarily restrictive limitations on the use of tax-exempt financing for public power infrastructure investment.
+Outdated private use restrictions constrain the manner in which public power systems conduct their operations.
+As the Administration and Congress address tax issues, LPPC will seek to reduce all counterproductive limitations on public power financing.

 Principle: ELIGIBILITY FOR INFRASTRUCTURE SUPPORT